 Although a very nice idea in theory, the Maccepa mechanism was too complicated to implement correctly in the time frame that was imposed to us.
 After several days of inconclusive testing, the group was forced to admit this mechanism would not work, for the following reasons:

-- The mass was too high (two servo motors, levers arm, additional screws and nuts, etc.)
+- The mass was too high (two servo motors, levers arm, additional screws and nuts, etc.) - The mechanism did not react quickly enough and was not controllable easily enough.

 These videos illustrate the functioning of our first robot, using the Maccepa mechanism.
 The separated mechanisms were working, but the brachiation movement could not be achieved.